 THE DOCTRINE OF DOUBLE EFFECT.
 Absolutism focusses on the action itself.
 Hence it is concerned with forbidding actions of a certain kind, and not the results of a certain kind.
-In the DDE you may have justifiable reasons for causing 'collateral damage': some consequences of your actions may be regrettable, but permissible, if what you deliberately do is something other than causing these consequences.
+According to the doctrine of double effect you may have justifiable reasons for causing ' collateral damage ': some consequences of your actions may be regrettable, but permissible, if what you deliberately do is something other than causing these consequences.
 When you bomb a village, your aim may be to root out guerillas, not to kill civilians.
 If, therefore, civilians are killed, that is not the aim of your action.
-Hence, according to DDE, you may be justified in bombing the village.
+Hence, according to the doctrine of double effect, you may be justified in bombing the village.

 But this distinction depends on a particular description of the action.
-Hence Nagel prefers an 'unanalyzed' distinction between what you do to people and what your doing merely causes them.
+Hence Nagel prefers an 61 'unanalyzed' distinction between what you do to people and what your doing merely causes them.

 Another distinction Nagel insists on is the one between 'avoidance' and 'prevention'.
-Absolutism requires that I avoid murder (say) at all costs, not that I prevent it at all costs.
-For if it were the latter, then we could run an utilitarian argument: murder one to prevent murdering many (compare 'Jim and the Indians' considered earlier on).
+Absolutism 62 requires that I avoid murder (say) at all costs, not that I prevent it at all costs.
+For if it were the latter, then we could run an utilitarian argument: you must murder one to prevent murdering many.